davidebasile/FORTE2016/README.md

-This tool is now obsolete and has been replaced.
+This is the legacy code of earlier CAT version and has been replaced.
-Check davidebasile/ContractAutomataTool repository (not all the functionalities  have been maintained  by the new version).
+Not all functionalities have been maintained in the new version.
+Check the new repository version.

 ----------------------------------------------------------------------------